What's the Problem With the Recalled Dorma CPAP Machines?

 This creates enough inward pressure to prevent the person’s airway from collapsing during breathing at night.
 Other types of machines include Bilevel Positive Airway Pressure (BiPAP) and Automatic Positive Airway Pressure (APAP) machines.

-Philips CPAP machines are continuous positive air pressure treatment.
+Philips CPAP machines are continuous positive air pressure treatments.
 The positive air pressure keeps the airway open and assists the patient with breathing.

 CPAP machines include the use of a mask over the nose and mouth while the patient sleeps.
 CPAP treatment forces air into the airway when there is an obstruction and prevents respiratory depression.